mbr84/cssfx/README.md

  ...

- $(document).on('wheel', (e) => {
+wheels.map(wheel => wheel.deltaY)
-   if (Math.abs(e.originalEvent.deltaY) > 35) scroll(e);
+        .filter(dY => Math.abs(dY) > 75)
- });
+        .throttleTime(700)
  ~~~~

-The natural thing to do here is debounce the scroll events, and that I did; but it wasn't quite enough, as the neither a throttle nor a debouncer can distinguish between the lingering effects of a completed scroll and the first effects of a new one.
+The natural thing to do here is throttle or debounce the scroll events, and that I did; but it wasn't quite enough, as the neither a throttle nor a debouncer can distinguish between the lingering effects of a completed scroll and the first effects of a new one.
 What's more, setting the debouncer to wait until the very last effects of an aggressive track-pad scroll were finished made the feature very slow and the site clunky and unresponsive.
 To solve this, I noticed that scroll events lingering at the end of the chain of scroll events tend to have very low delta properties (the measure of the scroll's vertical displacement).
-Instead of sending every scroll event through the debouncer, I only sent those with a deltY property of greater than 35.
+Instead of sending every scroll event through the debouncer, I only sent those with a deltY property of greater than 75.

 ####Optimizing CSS